wpeverest/user-registration/readme.txt

 = Does the plugin come with a login form as well?

 Yes, the plugin has a shortcode for the login form.

+= Can I add custom fields to my registration forms?

+Yes, our form builder allows you to effortlessly add and arrange custom fields in your forms.

+= Is the User Registration plugin compatible with my version of WordPress?

+User Registration is updated regularly to ensure compatibility with the latest versions of WordPress.
+Please check the `Requires at least` and `Tested up to` fields in our `readme.txt` file to see if it's compatible with your version.

+= What should I do if User Registration is having problems?

+We are ready to assist you!
+You can contact us through the WordPress.org help forums or by visiting our [help page](https://wpuserregistration.com/support/).

 == Screenshots ==